kadena-community/kadena.js/packages/apps/docs/src/docs/reference/cli/cli-account.md

 Use `kadena account details` to retrieve information about a specified account.
 The account details include the account balance, the guard public keys and predicate, and the account name.
 To get this information, you must specify the Kadena network and chain identifier for the account.

+## Basic usage

+The basic syntax for the `kadena account details` command is:

 ```bash
 kadena account details [arguments] [flags]